ashahzad4/Zaypay/README.markdown

 ### LocaleForIP(string ip)

-You would probably want to know customers location so you can provide them with a preselected *country* and *language*. *LocaleForIP* method will contact zaypay to figure out the country and language of the provided *IP*.
+You would probably want to know customers location, so that you can provide them with a preselected *country* and *language*. *LocaleForIP* method will contact zaypay to figure out the country and language of the provided *IP*.

 Call to LocaleForIP will return a __LocaleForIPResponse__ object.
 You can call __Locale()__ method on the object to get the language-country (e.g “nl-NL”)  locale as a string.